 One example of this trend is the growing use of online fax.
 Before the advent of this service, mobile professionals found it quite difficult to send and receive faxes while they were away from the office.
 However, with fax from computer -- also known as internet faxing -- workers on international trips can send and receive important documents from anywhere with an internet connection.

 And with the continued explosive growth in mobile apps, mobile professionals who use an online fax service like eFax -- which offers a mobile app for iPhone, iPad and Android mobile devices -- can send, receive, and even sign, documents on the go.

 There are many situations in which an online fax service could drastically improve the ability of a traveling professional to complete his or her work.
 One example is signed documents.
 Business professionals often need to send or receive authorized documents, which can be a problem if they don't have the right tools to do so.
 Online faxing makes this simple, as a worker can snap a picture of the signed document and send it directly to a fax machine or email account.

-The bottom line: for mobile business professionals that need to send or receive critical documents domestically and/or internationally, an online fax service offers the benefits of traditional fax, with the modern convenience of mobility.
+The bottom line: for mobile business professionals who need to send or receive critical documents domestically and/or internationally, an online fax service offers the benefits of traditional fax, with the modern convenience of mobility.
+See for yourself!